Accreditation

 ACCREDIA accreditation assures users of technical competence and the impartiality and reliability of analytical data.

-CROP PROTECTION TECHNOLOGY Laboratory has been accredited by ACCREDIA for certain tests since 2010 (accreditation N° 1146 L), in accordance with UNI CEI EN ISO/IEC 17025.
+The CROP PROTECTION TECHNOLOGY Laboratory has been accredited by ACCREDIA for certain tests since 2010, in accordance with UNI CEI EN ISO/IEC 17025.
 For this purpose the laboratory has signed an agreement with ACCREDIA which can be consulted at the Laboratory upon written request.

 ACCREDIA accreditation of the test does not imply approval of the product tested by the Laboratory or the accreditation body.
 Neither the Laboratory nor ACCREDIA are responsible for the test results or interpretations derived from them.